2001 Show

 2007 Show

-The dry-stone walling team were back but no sign of the blacksmiths.
-There was a display of wood cutting using power saws and in one marquee a man was cutting wood into intricate shapes.
-Prize flowers and vegetables adorned another marquee.
+The dry-stone walling team was back but with no sign of the blacksmiths.
+There was an entertaining display of wood-cutting using power saws and in one marquee a man was cutting wood into intricate shapes.
+The usual prize flowers and vegetables adorned another marquee.
 Arts and crafts were in another and Penistone Photographic Club had their usual splendid exhibition.
-The hosey stuff went on as usual with some of the riders dressing up a bit more this year.
+The horsey stuff went on as usual with some riders dressing up a bit more than previously.
 I saw prize cattle but there were special measures with disinfectant because of this year's outbreak of foot and mouth disease.
-The real show-stealer was a spitfire fly-pass above the field.
-Fantastic.

 2008 Show